 \section{Introduction}

-Dialogue State Tracking (DST) plays a pivotal role in task-oriented dialogue systems by maintaining a structured representation of the user’s goals, intents, and preferences as a conversation progresses.
-As these systems interface with external APIs, such as booking platforms or food ordering services, accurate DST is crucial for ensuring successful goal-oriented interactions.
-Traditionally, DST models were domain-specific, relying on large amounts of annotated data for every domain.
-The rise of powerful multi-task instruction-tuned large language models (LLMs) has enabled zero-shot DST, which does not require task-specific training \cite{feng2023towards,yi2024survey,hosseini2020simple}.
-However, zero-shot DST results have been mixed, and prior work has argued that general purpose models remain limited in their ability to replace specialized systems for this task \cite{heck2023chatgpt}.
+An essential problem for task-oriented dialogue systems is Dialogue State Tracking (DST), the task of extracting a structured respresentation of the dialogue state from of user goals as the conversation progresses (see Table \ref{tab:tga_example}).
+While traditional DST models require extensive domain-specific annotation, instruction-tuned large language models (LLMs) enable zero-shot DST \cite{feng2023towards,yi2024survey,hosseini2020simple}.
+However, their effectiveness remains limited compared to specialized systems \cite{heck2023chatgpt}.

-Zero-shot domain adaptation offers a promising middle ground.
-In this problem, training is allowed, but only some domains are available at training time.
-This allows for methods that retain the benefits of fine-tuning while addressing the challenge of domain-specific data scarcity.
-Prior work has investigated this method, but has required slots to be filled one at a time, either by generating slot-specific prompts \cite{aksu2023prompter} or reformulating slot-filling as QA \cite{li2021zero,lin2021zero}.
-However, zero-shot domain adaptation methods for end-to-end DST - modeling the entire dialogue state at once, given the dialogue context - is an area which remains underexplored.
-To this end, we focus on training methods for improving zero-shot domain adaptation with large language models for end-to-end DST.
-We develop a novel method using data augmentation techniques, and demonstrate the effectiveness of our method on two popular DST datasets, MultiWOZ 2.2 \cite{zang2020multiwoz} and SpokenWOZ \cite{si2024spokenwoz}.
+Zero-shot domain adaptation bridges this gap by allowing training on a subset of domains, improving generalization without domain-specific data \cite{aksu2023prompter,li2021zero,lin2021zero}.
+However, little work has explored end-to-end DST—modeling the full dialogue state in a single step.
+We address this gap by developing a novel data augmentation approach for training LLMs on zero-shot domain adaptation and evaluating it on MultiWOZ 2.1 \cite{zang2020multiwoz} and SpokenWOZ \cite{si2024spokenwoz}.

-Our contributions are threefold: \begin{enumerate} \item We introduce Schema Augmentation, a data augmentation technique for zero-shot domain adaptation that obtains up to a twofold improvement over a strong baseline. \item We propose a new metric, Target Goal Accuracy, to evaluate domain adaptation performance in task-oriented dialogue systems. \item We conduct ablation studies to analyze the factors contributing to the effectiveness of our method. \end{enumerate}
+Our main contributions are: \begin{enumerate} \item We introduce \textit{Schema Augmentation}, a data augmentation method that improves zero-shot domain adaptation, achieving up to a twofold improvement over strong baselines. \item We propose \textit{Target Goal Accuracy}, a new metric for evaluating domain adaptation in task-oriented dialogue. \end{enumerate}